-The Toronto Maple Leafs will celebrate #HockeyFightsCancer month with an awareness game on November 25th in partnership with MLSE Foundation and Camp Trillium.
+The Toronto Maple Leafs will celebrate The Toronto Maple Leafs celebrated #HockeyFightsCancer month with an awareness game on November 25th in partnership with MLSE Foundation and Camp Trillium.

 Hockey Fights Cancer Night - November 25, 2017

-That night, the arena will be transformed to feature lavender rink boards and there will be some interactive elements for fans to promote the cause.
-See you November 25th!
+That night, the Air Canada Centre was transformed to feature lavender rink boards and interactive elements for fans to promote the cause.

 What Is Hockey Fights Cancer?

 Hockey Fights Cancer™ is an initiative founded in December 1998 by the National Hockey League and the National Hockey League Players' Association to raise money and awareness for hockey's most important fight.
 The Hockey Fights Cancer initiative is supported by the National Hockey League Foundation, the NHL Foundation, players, NHL Member Clubs, NHL Alumni, the NHL Officials' Association, Professional Hockey Trainers and Equipment Managers, corporate marketing partners, broadcast partners and fans throughout North America.
 To date, the Hockey Fights Cancer programs of the National Hockey League Foundation (in the US) and the NHL Foundation (in Canada), along with NHL supporters and fans, have donated more than $16 million to support the cancer programs of national and local cancer research institutions, children's hospitals, player charities and local charities.
 For more information about Hockey Fights Cancer, please go to hockeyfightscancer.com.